Reporting Requirements for Annual Financial Reports of State Agencies and Universities

-- Tuition waivers, as defined by the THECB, are excluded from gross tuition and fee revenues of each institution and require no offset.
+- Tuition waivers, as defined by the THECB, are excluded from gross tuition and fee revenues of each university and require no offset.

 The following provides background information and the methodology used to calculate allowances and discounts.

 NACUBO provides guidance for two methods for the application of financial aid and institutional resources to student accounts receivable.
 The first is a case-by-case method and the second is a rational allocation method.
-Because a case-by-case method is not feasible for most institutions, the rational allocation or “Alternate Method” is the preferred method of determining tuition and scholarship allowances.
+Because a case-by-case method is not feasible for most universities, the rational allocation or “alternate method” is the preferred method of determining tuition and scholarship allowances.

-Institutions may use a rational, documented allocation methodology to determine the portion of applicable financial aid support to be applied as scholarship allowances and student aid expenses.
-Institutions must calculate the following categories and their amounts:
+Universities may use a rational, documented allocation methodology to determine the portion of applicable financial aid support to be applied as scholarship allowances and student aid expenses.
+Universities must calculate the following categories and their amounts:

-- Financial aid not recognized as revenue of the institution.
+- Financial aid not recognized as revenue of the university.
 Activity in this category represents transactions of the statement of net position and not transactions of the statement of revenues, expenses and changes in net position.
-These are resources held for others (such as Direct Loans [subsidized and unsubsidized]).
+These are resources held for others (such as direct loans [subsidized and unsubsidized]).

-- Financial aid applied from resources already recognized as revenue by the institution.
-Activity in this category represents statement of revenues, expenses and changes in net position transactions (such as Pell , SEOG, and state grant funds).
+- Financial aid applied from resources already recognized as revenue by the university.
+Activity in this category represents statement of revenues, expenses and changes in net position transactions (such as Pell , Supplemental Educational Opportunity Grant (SEOG) and state grant funds).